Divorce Attorneys in Rockville, Maryland

 Personalized, Pragmatic Attorneys with 34 Years of Professional Experience

-Schedule a consultation with Felsen & Sargent to get started on your divorce.
+Schedule a consultation with Felsen and Sargent, LLC to get started on your divorce.
 Representing spouses in Frederick, Prince George’s, Carroll, and Howard Counties, as well as the District of Columbia.

 Getting a Divorce in Maryland

 Maryland does not have a strict residency requirement for spouses to meet in order to file for divorce in the state.
 Instead, either spouse must simply live in the state and consider Maryland their permanent residence when they file.
 However, if you want to cite a ground (reason) for divorce that may have happened in a different state, either spouse must have lived in Maryland for at least 6 months prior to the filing date.